-From beaches to ball parks, Muskegon really encourages it’s residents and tourists to go outside and play!
+From beaches to ball parks, Muskegon, Michigan really encourages it’s residents and tourists to go outside and play!
 Muskegon is home to over 34 recreational parks.
-Three of which are Michigan State Parks; Duck Lake State Park, Muskegon State Park and P.J.
-Hoffmaster State Park. (more about them below)

-Duck Lake State Park – Scenic state park, near Michillinda and Nestrom Roads, Duck Lake has a shallow channel leading to Lake Michigan.
-Hiking, skiing trails and a picnic area stretch from the northern shore of Duck Lake to Lake Michigan.
+Duck Lake State Park is a scenic state park, near Michillinda and Nestrom Roads, Duck Lake has a shallow channel leading to Lake Michigan.
+Hiking, ski trails and a picnic area stretch from the northern shore of Duck Lake to Lake Michigan.

-Lake Harbor Park – 189-acre park on the Mona Lake Channel leading to the shore of Lake Michigan.
+Lake Harbor Park is a 189-acre park on the Mona Lake Channel leading to the shore of Lake Michigan.
 The park features almost a mile of Lake Michigan beach, picnic areas and hiking trails through the dunes.

-Meinert County Park – An expansive beach and rolling dunes.
+Meinert County Park is an expansive beach and rolling dunes.
 The park also provides camping, picnic areas, play area and scenic overlooks with spectacular views of Little Flower Creek and the Lake Michigan shoreline.

-Norman F Kruse Park – One of the most famous dog beaches in Michigan.
+Norman F Kruse Park is one of the most famous dog beaches in Michigan.
 A ramp to the beach and into the dunes allows barrier-free access to picnic areas and a place for the mutts to run!

-Ross Park – 43-acre park features a sandy beach area, playground and picnic shelters, disc golf course, and volleyball court.
+Ross Park is a 43-acre park that features a sandy beach area, playground and picnic shelters, disc golf course, and volleyball court.

 Twin Lake County Park is where you and your family can enjoy 800 feet of Lake Frontage on Twin Lake.
 This beach area is popular swimming and picnic spot.

 Let’s go coastal!

-There are 12 amazing beaches to stroll, collapse in a beach chair with your favorite book at or build sand castles for hours with your family.
 And, I have to tell you, because Muskegon is located on Michigan’s west coast, you’re in for a treat when it comes to coastal sunsets!
 They’re absolutely beachy beautiful!

-But if you’re up for a cool lake cruise, Aquastar Boat Cruises offers afternoon and sunset cruises as well as scheduled event cruises.
-Or enjoy a relaxing cruise aboard Third Swan Charters 40ft twin diesel-powered cruiser.
+Or enjoy a relaxing cruise aboard Third Swan Charters 40′ twin diesel-powered cruiser.
 See White Lake from a fresh perspective and learn some of its rich maritime history.
 Enjoy an overnight dockside for a unique evening.

 Muskegon’s Maritime History

-Travel Pro Tip: If you enjoy maritime history, you’ll want to Visit the Historic Waterfront Port of Erie, Pennsylvania
+✰ OUTSIDER TIP ✰ If you enjoy maritime history, you’ll surely want to Visit the Historic Waterfront Port of Erie, Pennsylvania

 Muskegon Heritage Landing